jdhitsolutions/DSCResourceMigration/README.md

 WARNING: Failed to find a Read property in C:\Program Files\WindowsPowerShell\Modules\ComputerManagementDsc\8.5.0\DSCResources\DSC_TimeZone\DSC_TimeZone.schema.mof.
 This may be by design.
 ```

-Paste into VS Code.
+Paste the output into VS Code.
 Note that this resource is using the `Return` keyword in their MOF-based code so this conversion requires very little in the way of additional coding.
+But this is not true for other resources.

 ```powershell
 $modulePath = Join-Path -Path (Split-Path -Path (Split-Path -Path $PSScriptRoot -Parent) -Parent) -ChildPath 'Modules'